AviatrixSystems/Docs/HowTos/transit_firenet_workflow_gcp.rst

 See `Create a VPC <https://docs.aviatrix.com/HowTos/create_vpc.html>`_ for guidelines on how to use the Aviatrix Controller to create VPCs.

-1. Login to the Aviatrix Controller with username and password.
+1. Login to the Aviatrix Controller with a username and password.
 #.
-Navigate to **Useful Tools -> Create A VPC**
+Navigate to Useful Tools -> Create A VPC.
 #.
+Select GCloud as the Cloud Type.
-Add one VPC for Transit FireNet Gateway and provide **Aviatrix FireNet VPC Subnet** as shown below.
+#.
+Add one VPC for Transit FireNet Gateway and enable the Transit FireNet Function as shown below.
 #.
 Add three more VPCs as shown in Topology i.e Egress VPC, LAN VPC and Management VPC.
 #.
 Create two more VPCs for Spoke Gateways.